ricmac/Cybercultural/src/posts/011-the-web-20-illuminati.md

 By the end of 2005, even I was tired of all the arguments about the terminology.
 I wrote a regrettable [post](https://web.archive.org/web/20051220074741/http://www.readwriteweb.com/archives/web_20_is_dead.php) entitled “Web 2.0 is dead.
 R.I.P.”
 Talk about biting the hand that fed me!
 A few days later, I tried to [explain myself](https://web.archive.org/web/20060102114509/http://www.readwriteweb.com/archives/phonethrowing_k.php).
 “The term has become too overblown and nebulous — and is holding us all back.”
 However, I promised that I would “continue to write about the technologies and impact of this current era of the Web.”

 And why wouldn’t I?
-The bubble was only just getting started ;)
+The bubble was only just getting started.

 ![From the business section of the San Francisco Chronicle, Friday, October 7, 2005](/assets/images/3e44d978-d500-4a9a-91d0-821df28ff97f_1280x1011.jpg "From the business section of the San Francisco Chronicle, Friday, October 7, 2005")
 *From the business section of the San Francisco Chronicle, Friday, October 7, 2005*